Sheet Pan Mac n’ Cheese

 - Meanwhile, melt remaining 4 tablespoons of butter stovetop or in microwave.
 Pulse bread in food processor to make crumbs.
 Measure 3 cups and place in a mixing bowl.
 Add parsley (it’s ok if the tender stems are included — use the top 3/4 or so of the bunch) and garlic to food processor.
 Pulse until fine, then add to bowl with breadcrumbs.
 Season with 1/4 teaspoon kosher salt.
 Pour butter over top and mix with spatula until combined.

-- In a large mixing bowl, toss macaroni with grated Parmigiano Reggiano — it's ok if the noodles are sticking together; they will separate once the béchamel is poured over top.
+- In a large mixing bowl, toss macaroni with grated Parmigiano Reggiano — it’s ok if the noodles are sticking together; they will separate once the béchamel is poured over top.
+Pour the béchamel over top and stir to mix.

 - Line a jelly roll pan with a sheet of parchment paper.
 Spread macaroni mixture over top.
 Distribute mozzarella cubes over top.
 Scatter breadcrumb mixture evenly over top.